dominicbraam/cyberattack-app/README.md

-# ml-proj-web-app
+# Cyber Attack Classification - Web App

-This web application is built on React (frontend) and Flask (backend).
-Docker is used to make it replicatable.
-Use the following command to run it:
+This web application is built with React for the frontend and Flask for the backend.
+Docker ensures easy replication.
+To run the application, use the following command:

 ```
 docker compose up
 ```

-## Dependent Notice
+## Dependency

-This project is dependent on another project that trains the model and requires data generated from it:
+This project is dependent on the [cyberattack-model](https://github.com/dominicbraam/cyberattack-model) project.
+It exports a model and 2 datasets required by this project:

-- The model.
-It is expected in the following location with name: `./backend/models/model_pl_wrapper.pckl`
+- Place the model at `./backend/models/model_pl_wrapper.pckl`
-- 2 transformed datasets called `dbip-asn-transformed.csv` and `dbip-country-transformed.csv`.
-It is expected in the `data/` directory.
+- Place the two transformed datasets, `dbip-asn-transformed.csv` and `dbip-country-transformed.csv` , in the `data/` directory.

 ## External Datasets